shapeshed/shapeshed.com/content/posts/stroke_a_stroke_in_photoshop.md

-{
-  "title": "Stroke a stroke in Photoshop",
-  "date": "2007-11-30T00:00:00+00:00",
++++
+date = "2007-11-30T00:00:00+00:00"
-  "description": "Sometimes you might want to add a stroke to a stroke on the same layer in Photoshop.
-Thankfully with a simple technique you can.", "tags": [
+description = "Sometimes you might want to add a stroke to a stroke on the same layer in Photoshop.
+Thankfully with a simple technique you can." tags = ["Photoshop"] title = "Stroke a stroke in Photoshop"

-    "Photoshop"
-  ]
-}
++++

 ## Making the stroke